 Tsunamai Hazard Zone.
 (Image credit: iStock)

-Tsunami story map introduction video.
+Tsunami introduction video.
+(NOAA)

 Tsunamis are usually triggered by large undersea earthquakes.
 Waves then radiate in all directions from the source of the earthquake.